redhat-developer/developers.redhat.com/README.md

 ###Run the stack!
 _NOTE:_ You must be connected to the Red Hat VPN to build the Docker images.

-_NOTE:_ The first time to build and run the site will take a long time (15-45 mins) as a lot of docker images need to be built.
+_NOTE:_ The first time to build and run the site will take a long time (15-45 minutes) as a lot of docker images need to be built.

 Run the following commands to build the images and start the containers: